SwiftERM Hyper-personalisation for ecommerce email marketing

 11. Display advertising.

 Using ads, you can drive traffic to one of your dedicated landing pages.
 Remarketing ads are also powerful, as you can create targeted segments to advertise to.
-For instance, you could send blog readers that don’t subscribe to your blog updates to the subscription page.
+For instance, you could send blog readers who don’t subscribe to your blog updates to the subscription page.

 12. Trade shows.